marcelaulloa/sunshine_europe/README.md

 - SS   : Sunshine in 0.1 Hours
 - Q_SS : quality code for SS (0='valid'; 1='suspect'; 9='missing')

-In the same zip file there is also a reference file called "sources.txt".
+In the same zip file, there is also a reference file called "sources.txt".
 This file contains the following columns:
 - STAID  : Station identifier
 - SOUID  : Source identifier
 - SOUNAME: Source name